uncovery/unc_gallery/readme.txt

 The galleries are then displayed by inserting a short code into any wordpress element such as posts or pages in the basic format [unc_gallery date="2006-03-30"].

-This plugin is specially made for photo bloggers often often post several images of a certain event such as a hike, a trip, a dive or concert without having to touch every single image individually.
+This plugin is specially made for photo bloggers who often often post several images of a certain event such as a hike, a trip, a dive or concert without having to touch every single image individually.

+Kaywords added in Adobe Lightroom etc. can be directly used on the website to tag photos and posts.

 Additional features include: